 Lipid constituents of the cell membrane such as phospholipids and cholesterol were considered as a target for surface-active agents.
-Kroll (1981) proposed that potassium leakage was a consequence of membrane injury caused by phenols.
+Kroll (1980) proposed that potassium leakage was a consequence of membrane injury caused by phenols.
 In agreement with Hugo & Bloofield (1971b) and Juven et al (1972), the major target site of phenolic compounds appears to be the lipidic fraction.
-Lattanzio et al (1994) stated that lipophilic properties of phenolic compounds allow penetration of biological membranes while hydroxyl groups help to uncouple oxidative phosphorylation.
+Roller (2001) stated that lipophilic properties of phenolic compounds allow penetration of biological membranes while hydroxyl groups help to uncouple oxidative phosphorylation.